AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/user-notifications.md

 ## Show all notifications {#showallnotifications}

-Click&nbsp;**Show all notifications**&nbsp;link at the bottom of the notifications pop-up window to view all the notifications in a separate page.
+Click **Show all notifications** link at the bottom of the notifications pop-up window to view all the notifications in a separate page.

 ![](assets/notifications-page.png)